isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

-   As soon as a host reservation is found the search is stopped so when a client has two host reservations using different enabled identifier types the first is permanently returned and the second ignored, i.e. this is a configuration mistake.
+   As soon as a host reservation is found the search is stopped so when a client has two host reservations using different enabled identifier types the first is always returned and the second ignored.
+In other words, this is usually a a configuration mistake.
+   In rare cases when having two reservations for the same host makes sense, you can control which of those will be used by ordering the list of identifier types in `host-reservation-identifiers`.

 .. _global-reservations6: